blueant-allan/lumen-elasticlogger/README.md

 ## Usage

-The component will expect the following parameters:
+The library will expect the following parameters:

 * EventType Can be use to describe the type of event being written to logs
 * Message content message of your logs